justinhartman/C-Programming-Course/README.md

 C Programming Course
 ====================

-An introduction to C programming with excercise source code.
+An introduction to C programming by OST with exercise source code.